The Fair Work Commission is committed to making this website accessible to all Australians, including:

 We will review the usability and accessibility of the Fair Work Commission website in line with Australian Government agency compliance requirements and through user feedback.
 Comments on the accessibility of this website are welcome and can be sent by email to email@example.com.

 If you are having difficulty reading or viewing the information on this website and you do not have someone you can ask for help, please contact your local Commission office.

 We can arrange, on request, for information to be made available to you in a different, more accessible format.

-A number of our resources are available translated into Arabic, Chinese (simplified and traditional), Greek, Indonesian, Spanish and Vietnamese.
+We have translated resources in other languages including Arabic, Chinese (simplified and traditional), Greek, Indonesian, Spanish and Vietnamese.

 If you have a hearing, sight or speech impairment, you can contact the National Relay Telephone service for help in contacting us.

 The operator will place the call to the Fair Work Commission and translate the call.
 The Fair Work Commission can answer your call Monday to Friday, 9.00 am to 5.00 pm.

 You can find the number for your local Fair Work Commission office on the Commission offices page.